WorldiGamer/Bubble-Chess/README.md

 ## License

-The icons were used under the terms of the free Flaticon license, which allows them to be used in personal and commercial projects provided the author is credited.
+The icons were used under the terms of the free Flaticon license, which allows them to be used in personal and commercial projects when the author is credited.